 It has been destroyed and rebuilt two separate times following different fires, hence the “phoenix” name.

 The interior is the star of the show, designed in classic Italian fashion, with lots of gold and seating in closed boxes for an extra measure of privacy.
+You can explore on your own, or book a guided tour.

 Just keep in mind that photos from inside aren’t allowed during concert/play rehearsals, which we didn’t realize on our visit.
 Make sure to ask at the door.